 2. The coffee:

 Pick a coffee you’re familiar with.
 It will give you the best idea of what influences each brewing method has over the cup!
-Try the Jones Brothers Brazil, Ethiopia blend, a really well balanced coffee; or our Awakening blend for a darker roast option.
+You can choose between our Specialty coffee beans for a lighter taste; or our Premium coffee beans for a darker roast option.

 3. Pre game ritual: